 Physical age can be counted by number of birthdays.
 Physical age, especially with children, tends to correlate with height, strength, and cognitive functioning.

 Psychological or emotional age measures emotional habits.
 For instance, adults can stay calm whereas children tend to be quick to anger in the face of triggers.

-Behaviours that are normal and even endearing in children look childish and rude when adults do them; when you encounter such emotional immaturity in adults, you need deal with it appropriately.
+Behaviors that are normal and even endearing in children look childish and rude when adults do them; when you encounter such emotional immaturity in adults, you need deal with it appropriately.

 Emotional immaturity in adults

-One way to think about how young children differ from emotionally mature grownups is to picture young children you know—maybe even your own children, grandchildren, nieces, nephews and even your neighbours’ kids.
+One way to think about how young children differ from emotionally mature grownups is to picture young children you know—maybe even your own children, grandchildren, nieces, nephews and even your neighbors’ kids.
 How do these children differ from adults that you know and respect?

 10 signs of emotional immaturity in adults

 How many of the following signs of emotional immaturity or childishness does your list include?